This post may contain affiliate links.

 Dal is a South Asian high protein food eaten in India, Pakistan, Bangladesh, and Nepal alike with both roti and chawal.
 Wasting food when a part of the world sleeps hungry due to scarcity of food seems both cruel and ungrateful.

-Such recipes like the one below are great way to save time and use resources to make a delicious snack.
-As dal is ready just add onion, chilies, chaat masala to enhance flavors; add wheat flour to make dough and you are ready to roll out soft and delicious paratha.
-Kids and grown ups both will love this hot and tasty treat.
+Such recipes like the one below are a great way to save time and use resources to make a delicious snack.
+As dal is ready just add onion, chilies, chaat masala to enhance flavors; add wheat flour to make the dough and you are ready to roll out soft and delicious paratha.
+Kids and grown-ups both will love this hot and tasty treat.

 The taste greatly depends on dal you are using so add more spices if daal is tasteless.
-Dry out as much water as you can from dal so you don’t have to add a lot of wheat flour to make dough which will over shadow the taste and flavors of daal.
-You cam always add more wheat flour and oil if dough it still sticky.
+Dry out as much water as you can from dal so you don't have to add a lot of wheat flour to make dough.
+Too much flour can undermine the taste and flavors of daal.
+You can always add more wheat flour and oil if the dough is still sticky.

-Use non stick tawa/griddle or pan and sprinkle flour over flatbread after rolling so it doesn’t stick on griddle or get break while flipping to cook.
-You can also make Left over Haleem Paratha is the same manner.
-And, I have to say Haleem taste so delicious.
+Use nonstick tawa/griddle or pan and sprinkle flour over flatbread after rolling so it doesn't stick on a griddle or get a break while flipping to cook.
+You can also make Leftover Haleem Paratha in the same manner.
+And, I have to say Haleem tastes so delicious.

 Leftover Daal Paratha Recipe

-- 2 cup whole wheat flour – , more or less to make dough
+- 2 cup whole wheat flour, more or less to make the dough

 - 2 tablespoon lemon juice